Nuno111/Automated-calories-tracker/README.md

 ## Increasing efficiency

-In order for this script to be more efficient and productive, the spreadsheet should have a sheet with some formulas that fetch data from another sheet, this way nothing else has to be done in order for the data to be analyzed.
+For this script to be more efficient and productive, the spreadsheet should have a sheet with some formulas that fetch data from another sheet, this way nothing else has to be done in order for the data to be analyzed.

 Example of weekly calories stats: